 Like you, I have places in my heart that were severely wounded by things that happened and things that were taken.

 He helped me!
 He restored me!

-Back then, I saw little hope for making it through those dark times and I had even less hope for ever being happy again.
+Back then, I saw little hope for making it through those dark times, and I had even less hope for ever being happy again.
 Everything seemed damaged.
 It seemed done.
-Just like that plot of land in Kansas I couldn’t bring myself to even look at as I drove by.
+Just like that plot of land in Kansas, I couldn’t even bring myself to look at it as I drove by.

 Can God restore me? – I have another example.